xuan-li/CSE-544-Project/README.md

 - #Recovery by ClueBot with access frequency

-### Redirections (TBD):
+### Page Content (Yicheng):

-- Visits have correlations with the order of redirections.
+- Hotter words have more embedded-in links towards other entry
-- Redirection relations form a graph.
-The visit frequency of one node is related with the degree of that node.
+- Hotter words have more images

 ### Categories (Xiaofei Sun):